Eucalyptus

 Design notes: A wonderful group of fragrant foliages which can be used to establish line, texture and create motion in a floral design.

 Purchasing hints: Purchase foliage that is turgid and pliable.
-Avoid foliage with wilted tips.
+Avoid foliage with wilted tips or damaged leaves.

 Conditioning: Remove all foliage that will be below the water line.
-Give the woody stem a fresh break or cut.
-Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
+Give the woody stem ends a fresh break or cut.
+Hydrate in a solution of water and commercial floral food for two hours before storage or usage.

 Additional notes: Eucalyptus will produce damaging levels of ethylene if water-stressed.
 Removing leaves from eucalyptus will produce a sticky residue.
 This can be removed from your hands by using a soap that contains lanolin.
 You may want to use gloves when working with eucalyptus.